lucyparsons/lucyparsonslabs.com/projects/biometrics/index.md

-Lucy Parsons Labs (LPL) is committed to protecting the civil liberties of Chicagoans and the people of Illinois by shining light on the dangers of biometric surveillance and facial recognition technology, which should be banned immediately.
+Lucy Parsons Labs (LPL) is committed to protecting the civil liberties of Chicagoans and the people of Illinois by shining light on the dangers of biometric surveillance and facial recognition technology.
+This technology should be banned immediately.

-Emerging technologies such as facial recognition, biometric identification, social media monitoring, license plate monitoring, and predictive policing, are often used as a panacea for disrupting violence and securing our communities.
+Emerging technologies such as facial recognition, biometric identification, social media monitoring, license plate monitoring, and predictive policing are often used as a panacea for disrupting violence and securing our communities.
 Police officers claim that these technologies help resolve crime, prevent terrorism, and locate missing children.
 However, as the Chicago Police